Mohammed Nizamul Huq: The Skype controversy

-The further publication of verbatim quotes from the Skype conversations between Nizamul Huq and Ahmed Ziauddin by the Bangladesh newspaper Amar Desh revealed government intervention into the judiciary and Bangladesh's International Crimes Tribunal, which Huq led.
-Huq said in the widely available video (as quoted from Foreign Policy magazine, 21 December 2012) that the Awami League-led government is "absolutely crazy for a judgment.
-The government has gone totally mad.
+The further publication of verbatim quotes from the Skype conversations between Nizamul Huq and Ahmed Ziauddin by the Bangladesh newspaper Amar Desh revealed government intervention into the judiciary and Bangladesh's International Crimes Tribunal, which Nizamul Huq led.
+Nizamul Huq said in the widely available video (as quoted from Foreign Policy magazine, 21 December 2012) that the Awami League-led government is "absolutely crazy for a judgment.
+The government has gone mad.
 They have gone completely mad, I am telling you.
 They want a judgment by 16th December...
 It's as simple as that."
 Later in the video, he admits that he publicly met with an appointed minister from the government and was pressured by that minister for quick verdicts.
-Huq said, the minister "came to visit me this evening.
+Nizamul Huq said, the minister "came to visit me this evening.
 He asked me to pass this verdict fast.
 I told him 'how can I do that?'...
 He said, 'Try as quick as you can.'"
-The newspaper Amar Desh also published emails from Huq to Ziauddin.
+The newspaper Amar Desh also published emails from Nizamul Huq to Ziauddin.
 A sedition charge was filed on 14 December 2012 against Amar Desh editor Mahmudur Rahman.
 The government arrested Mahmudur Rahman, editor of the Amar Desh on 11 April 2013 for sedition and cyber crimes involving the Skype videos and their publication in his newspaper.

 In December 2012, the court by order suppressed the media from publishing materials or accounts of those Skype conversations.
-According to news sources, the videos of the conversations between Huq and Ziauddin were posted to YouTube.
+According to news sources, the videos of the conversations between Nizamul Huq and Ziauddin were posted to YouTube.